The Texas Homestead Exemption

 Texas Bankruptcy Exemptions

 The Texas homestead exemption applies to real property serving as your primary residence, such as your home or condominium.
 Texas considers any improvements such as a swimming pool, barn, water tower, pumps, roads, and other items substantially affixed to your primary residence part of the homestead exemption.
-Texas also provides an unlimited homestead exemption for your burial plot.
+The unlimited homestead exemption also applies to a burial plot.

-You can file for bankruptcy in Texas after living there for more than 180 days.
-However, you must live in Texas much longer before using Texas exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Texas after living there for over 180 days.
+However, you must live in Texas much longer before using Texas exemptions, at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 Need More Bankruptcy Help?